Could you adopt a child?

 All children should be given the opportunity to be a part of a loving home and need stability and security throughout their childhoods.
 They also need a family who they can turn to in their adult lives.
 Adoption, unlike fostering is a life-long commitment through which all the rights and responsibilities for the child are transferred to the adoptive parents.

 Adoption is a way of providing new families for children who cannot be looked after by their birth parents.
-We are looking for people to adopt children up to twelve years of age, some on their own and some with their brothers and sisters.
+We are looking for people to adopt children up to ten years of age, some on their own and some with their brothers and sisters.

 Who can adopt a child?